Sakrac/JSONBin-JSONOut/readme.md

 - sample_numbers.cpp is a numeric test to check that ranges of numbers save correctly
 - sample_resave.cpp loads a JSON file and then saves it again

+More documentation is available on the GitHub wiki page: https://github.com/Sakrac/JSONBin-JSONOut/wiki

 Reasoning
 ---------

 http://utf8everywhere.org/
 http://www.joshbarczak.com/blog/?p=580

 The overarching goal of this implementation is to remove layers of abstraction, remove dependencies outside of clib, and minimize the number of allocations.
 It isn't necessary to keep the writing and parsing parts of a format compatible as long as both are easy to use, which means parsed data don't need to deal with inserting values in the middle and writing data can store off data as necessary without keeping a complete representation in-memory.
 A secondary goal is performance which became apparent after attempting to iterate with test files in the range of 100-200 MB.
 To reach acceptable performance a simple hash table approach was implemented to compare strings, and custom functions for reading and writing floating point values.